Buffett Still A Buyer, Will Seritage Shares Go Higher?

 “At the time of the SRG spin, Fairholme entities received 9.5 million shares of non-voting Class C shares that were fully convertible into common shares.
 Should some Fairholme clients convert their Class C shares into common stock and sell them into the market, SRG liquidity would improve.
 Additional liquidity in SRG shares would be welcomed as over 35% of the common shares are shorted.”

-Dijkum suggests that if SHLD were to file bankruptcy, SRG’s current signed third party income is not sufficient to cover its interest expense.
-Dijkum explains,
+Dijkum suggests that if SHLD were to file bankruptcy, SRG’s current signed third-party income is not sufficient to cover its interest expense.
+He explains:

 “We estimate that third party EBITDA would need to exceed $80 million annualized to fund a going concern.
 Our previous research calculated that SRG would need to increase third party rental income by over $16 million from its current redevelopment pipeline.”

-Dijkum adds,
+Dijkum adds:

 “We remain skeptical of the SRG share valuation as it is the only retail REIT that trades at a premium to its estimated NAV and the company’s balance sheet is unable to fund its existing development pipeline, based on our estimates.”

 Seritage remains firmly in the crosshairs of one of investors’ largest retail concerns, the demise of the traditional department store.
-A potential filing by Sears could also pressure ‘B’ mall owners Washington Prime Group (WPG), CBL Properties (CBL), and Pennsylvania REIT (PEI), and according to Dijkum, “our research indicates none would be able to fund more than 40% of the estimated total department store redevelopment costs from free cash flow”.
+A potential filing by Sears could also pressure "B" mall owners Washington Prime Group (NYSE:WPG), CBL & Associates Properties (NYSE:CBL), and Pennsylvania Real Estate Investment Trust (NYSE:PEI), and according to Dijkum, “our research indicates none would be able to fund more than 40% of the estimated total department store redevelopment costs from free cash flow”.

 There’s Usually Fire

-Dijkum initiated coverage on Seritage back in April 2017 as the company writes,
+Dijkum initiated coverage on Seritage back in April 2017.
+The company writes:

 “We initiate coverage on SRG with an Underperform rating as we believe the exceptional NOI growth potential is tempered by significant capital needs that are unlikely to be met with the current restrictive debt in place.